Fossil Gen 5 Carlyle HR review: An understated smartwatch with a full suite of fitness features

-Heavy watch use resulted in needing to charge midday, but most days I sailed through to mid-evening before the watch automatically went into battery-saving mode.
+Heavy use on the Fossil Gen 5 resulted in needing to charge midday, but most days I sailed through to mid-evening before the watch automatically went into battery-saving mode.
 That’s fine for passive users, but slightly disappointing if you plan on regularly using the smartwatch features a lot every day.

 The biggest downside for me, since I paired it with an iPhone running iOS, is that while I can read text messages sent to my phone, I can’t reply to them on the watch itself.

 Initial setup for the Fossil Gen 5 was fairly easy, but it requires multiple steps and demands your attention during the process.
 If you’ve ever gone through the seamless Apple Watch setup, it will feel arduous.

 After successfully pairing with my phone, I had a day of smooth sailing until I disconnected the watch from my phone to connect with my car’s Bluetooth (another hassle of multiple devices with connectivity).
 For reasons I still don’t understand, in order to reconnect my watch to the phone, I had to do a hard restart of the watch and re-pair it with my phone.
 That said, once it paired for a second time, it worked without a hitch.

 Good look and durability, too